papis/papis/ROADMAP.md

 ## Implement [BASE](https://en.wikipedia.org/wiki/BASE_(search_engine)) support

-The greate BASE search engine offers a free service for open source projects and I have already been in contact with them, I just lack the time to delve into their API and implement it in *clean* python.
+The great BASE search engine offers a free service for open source projects and I have already been in contact with them, I just lack the time to delve into their API and implement it in *clean* python.